jallanxjallan/onemanairforce/adaptation/stories/bibit_bebet_bobot.md

 ---
+category: present
+date: 12 October 1988
+status: rework
 title: Bibit Bebet Bobot
-date: 12 October 1988
-status: new

 ---

-On the morning of 12 October 1988, Eddy has a heart-to-heart talk with Julia, letting her know that he opposes Julia marrying a foreigner.
+Eddy has a heart-to-heart talk with
+Julia, letting her know that he opposes Julia marrying a foreigner.
 Eddy has checked into Cameron's background, and found he is penniless and with a spotty academic record, though he excelled in journalism and